AustinBQ02/c12-SQL-employee-tracker/README.md

 ## Credits

-> List your collaborators, if any, with links to their GitHub profiles.
->
-> If you used any third-party assets that require attribution, list the creators with links to their primary web presence in this section.
->
-> If you followed tutorials, include links to those here as well.

 Full-Stack Blog - [Professional README Guide](https://coding-boot-camp.github.io/full-stack/github/professional-readme-guide)

 Udemy Blog - [SQL Self Join: A Simple Way to JOIN Data in SQL](https://blog.udemy.com/sql-self-join/)